eureka2/ab-datepicker/README.md

 ```

 ### Basic usage
-Add the JavaScript to the end of your document:
+Add this code to the end of your document:
 ```javascript
     <script type="text/javascript">
     $(document).ready(function() {